jbock-java/jbock/README.md

 Please note that `path` is a *required* param, while `verbosity` is an *optional* option.
-This is determined from the methods' return type, using the following "matching" rules (upper left corner applies for both parameters):
+This so-called *parameter skew* is determined from the parameter type, using the following "matching" rules (upper left corner applies for both parameters):

 ### Parameter type matching